sliceofcake/PixivMediaScraper/README.md

 Everything that could go wrong, within reason
 • The scraper never finishes : There's a chance that pixiv will change their interface enough to break the scraper.
 I expect something like this eventually, and if you post an "Issue" about it here on GitHub, we can work together to try to fix this scraper.
 • The files won't download : It's possible that pixiv changed their link format.
 Post an "Issue" about it here on GitHub and we can work together to try to fix this scraper.

-Note that this pixiv script that got downloaded is only for this exact set of images.
-If the pixiv user uploads or deletes any of their images, the script file will not reflect this change.
-You should always run the scraper immediately before downloading the images, and you should probably throw away the curl script when it's done running, so you don't confuse yourself later.